SamWibatt/prewish-blinky/README.md

     * e.g. 8'b10100000 does two quick blinks and a pause, repeatedly
     * it uses a simple interface (see under purpose.)
 * and whatever other modules are necessary to drive the peripheral
+* allow user to set mask on an 8 position DIP switch and "load" it with a debounced button

 ## purpose
 * I'm new to HDLs but done a little bit of digital design